 - All Federal Direct Stafford Loans will be unsubidized for Graduate Students.

 - HQT Classes (651,652,653,654) are considered Continuing Education, and therefore not eligible for Federal funding.
 If you are just taking those classes, you will have to pay out of pocket.
-If you are taking one or more HQT classes in addition to at least 5 credit hours in your master's or licensure program, you would be funded in the master's or licensure progam and might be eligible for borrow extra to pay for those HQT classes.
+If you are taking one or more HQT classes in addition to at least 5 credit hours in your master's or licensure program, you would be funded in the master's or licensure progam and might be eligible to borrow extra to pay for those HQT classes.

 - Students pursuing administrative, principal or superintendent licensure will not be able to use the Federal Direct Stafford Loan to fund classes.
 Payment plans, checks, credit cards, home equity loans, or educational alternative loans (see below) would be approved methods of payment.